 To clearly identify the transmission properties of our metadevice, Eq.
 (3) can be transferred to a matrix under the CP basis vector:

-Thus, the total transmission matrix under the CP basis can be written as
+Thus, the total transmission matrix under the CP basis can be written as where

-The Co-CD can be calculated by
+The Co-CD can be calculated by where and are the transmission intensity expressed in dB.

 Figure 1(a) presents the schematic diagram of the metadevice based on metasurface-LC-metasurface with the LC optical axis along different directions (, , and axes).
 Figure 1(b) is the optical microscopy image of the metasurface, which illustrates the meta-atom of the anisotropic metal metasurface used in this work.
 The meta-atom is designed as a slanted I-shaped structure whose anisotropic axis is along its long axis, resulting in a notable uniaxial anisotropic response in a specific frequency range [Appendix A, Figs. 8(a) and 8(b)].
-Figure 1(c) shows the placement of the bilayer metasurface and the geometrical parameters of the meta-atom, where , , , and in the and axes, and the twist angle between the two anisotropic axes of the bilayer metasurface is .
+Figure 1(c) shows the placement of the bilayer metasurface and the geometrical parameters of the meta-atom, where μ, μ, μ, and μ in the and axes, and the twist angle between the two anisotropic axes of the bilayer metasurface is .
 The LC used in the metadevice is a high-birefringence nematic LC (, HTD-028200) from Jiangsu Hecheng Technology Co., Ltd., which exhibits uniaxial anisotropic properties within a broad THz frequency range, and the rotational angle between the long axis of the LC and the axis is .
 Its phase-transition temperature from crystal state to LC state () and from LC state to isotropic state () is and 103°C, respectively, and its viscosity coefficient () is (25°C).
 The optimized LC thickness of 300 μm is determined by comprehensively considering the coupling effect of the two metasurfaces and the influence of LC anisotropy on the entire metadevice.
 The transmission characteristics of the LC material can be seen in Figs. 8(c) and 8(d) in Appendix A. As shown in Fig. 1(d), the PI anchoring layers can anchor the LC molecules along the axis, and the LC molecules can be gradually tuned to the axis (or axis) when an increasing bias voltage is applied to the metal electrodes in the axis (or the graphene electrodes in the axis).
 All samples are measured using the THz time-domain polarization spectroscopy (THz-TDPS) system in Fig. 1(e) (Appendix D).

-Figure 1.(a) Schematic diagram of the metadevice for different chiral responses at different operating frequencies when the LC optical axis is along the
+Figure 1.(a) Schematic diagram of the metadevice for different chiral responses at different operating frequencies when the LC optical axis is along the , , and axes. (b) Optical microscopy image of the metasurface. (c) Placement of the bilayer metasurface and geometrical parameters of the meta-atom. (d) Schematic diagram of the metadevice configuration. (e) Schematic diagram of the THz-TDPS system.

 According to Eqs.
 (5) and (6), we can obtain the four CP states (i.e., , , , and , where the first/second subscript indicates the output/input CP component), and then calculate the CD map as a function of THz frequency and .
 Owing to the negligible difference between the two cross-CP states (i.e., and ), we only focus on the two Co-CP states in the following discussions.
 Then, we discuss the influence of and on the chirality of the metadevice, and several significant cases are outlined below: 1) when both anisotropic axes of the bilayer metasurface are parallel to the axis (i.e., ), , indicating there is no chirality in the metadevice regardless of of the LC optical axis [Fig. 2(a)]; 2) when their anisotropic axes are perpendicular (i.e., ), , and the CD of the metadevice is reversed as the LC optical axis rotates from 0° ( axis) to 90° ( axis) [Fig. 2(b)].
 Therefore, the chirality of the device achieves dynamic flipping modulation as the LC optical axis changes, but this chiral manipulation is limited to fixed frequencies.
 This is because the metadevice with LC rotation angles of and is always enantiomers when , thereby leading to an opposite chiral response of the metadevice in these two states.
 3) When , the composite structures also possess chirality (i.e., ).
 If , the CD also undergoes a reversal as the LC optical axis rotation angle gradually changes from 0° to 90° [Fig. 2(c)].
 More interestingly, the operating frequency of the strong CD also changes during the variation process of .
 The reason for this phenomenon is that the metadevices with the LC rotation angle of and any other arbitrary angle do not exhibit an enantiomeric relationship, resulting in different CD operating frequencies with different .
 The same phenomena can be found in the case of , as shown in Fig. 2(d); thus, the device not only achieves the intensity control of the CD but also enables the dynamic control of its operating frequency in this case.
 As a consequence, we can flexibly design various chiral manipulation devices by optimizing the twist angle .

-Figure 2.CD map as a function of THz frequency and LC rotational angle
+Figure 2.CD map as a function of THz frequency and LC rotational angle when (a) , (b) , (c) , and (d) .

 B. Geometric Symmetry Analysis and Parameter Optimization